Sluggish No. 7 Michigan beats Middle Tennessee 40-21

 THE TAKEAWAY

-Middle Tennessee: The Blue Raiders should feel good about being competitive in a game they were expected to lose by about five touchdowns.
+Middle Tennessee: The Blue Raiders should good about being competitive in a game they were expected to lose by about five touchdowns.

+“We fought for four quarters, nobody threw in the towel,” linebacker DQ Thomas said.
+“We scored in the last 30 seconds.
+We had a late goal-line stop.”

-Michigan: New offensive coordinator Josh Gattis won’t have a hard time finding teaching points after his debut.
+Michigan: New offensive coordinator Josh Gattis won’t have a hard time finding teaching points following his debut after his quarterbacks combined to fumble three times.

+“I got the ball in my hands every single play and I’ve got to take care of it,” Patterson said.

 POLL IMPLICATIONS